yzhang33/ML4Pcom/handposemotorcontrol/README.md

 # ML and Arduino

 Arduino code is pretty simple.
-Since for motors we can use analog output, speed of motor will have range from 0 to 255.
-Simply read serial input and write to output pin.
+Since for motors, we can use analog output, the speed of the motor will have a range from 0 to 255.
+Simply read serial input and write to the output pin.

-For handpose, I used the index fingertip and thumb tip's distance as the controllor.
+For the hand pose, I used the index fingertip and thumb tip's distance as the controller.
 Calculating the distance and mapping it from 0 to 255 will do.
-Handpose is not stable sometimes which could cause some error.
+Hand pose is not stable sometimes which could cause some error.

 [p5 sketch](https://editor.p5js.org/yzhang33/sketches/EW2-mAia9)